Disclosure: Tech Daily is reader-supported. If you make a purchase through our links, we may earn a commission (at no cost to you). Learn more.

 While recently, brokers in the US such as Charles Schwab and TD Ameritrade have moved to $0 trades, there hasn’t been any similar movement in Canada.

 Robinhood did announce that they would be entering the UK market in 2020.

-Best Alternatives To Robinhood In Canada
+Alternatives To Robinhood In Canada

-We believe the best alternatives for Canadians are Wealthsimple Trade and Questrade, with each being on different ends of the spectrum.
+Some good alternatives for Canadians are Wealthsimple Trade and Questrade, with each being on different ends of the spectrum.

 |Commissions: Stocks||$0||1 cent per share

 |Commissions: Options||N/A||$9.95 per trade + $1 per contract|

 By now the majority of us have heard of Wealthsimple.
 Their new offering, Wealthsimple Trade, is a no fee brokerage app that’s the most similar thing to Robinhood that’s available to Canadians, which allows you to buy and sell thousands of stocks and ETFs on major Canadian and US exchanges.
 Wealthsimple has been around since 2014 and boasts 175,000 customers who’ve invested $5 billion.

 - No minimum is required, open an account with as little as you want and get started

 - Intuitive app, very easy to get started online